Looking to migrate your store from Shopify to Woocommerce? Read our guide

 Let’s get started!

-From Shopify to WooCommerce: The Difference
+Shopify vs. WooCommerce: The Differences

 Before you dive straight into migration, it’s worth understanding exactly what you’re signing up for by migrating from Shopify to WooCommerce.
 We’ve already mentioned a few potential advantages.
 But, that said, WooCommerce is simply different, so you’ll need to weigh up for yourself if this change is in your best interests.